Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Case Study

+\chg{L9}{To demonstrate our approach, we apply HDL to the case study from \Cref{sec:exemplary_case_study_intro}.
+We }{ To address the case study presented in Section X, we} first derive results about the individual two components.
+Subsequently, we merge these results into a system level guarantee.
+L9{We will use the homogeneous (atomic) equality predicate $t_1 \doteq t_2$ which states that the values of two terms $t_1,t_2$ are equal as well as the homogeneous inequality predicates ($\leq$,$>$,$<$).}

-Java Dynamic Logic (JavaDL) allows reasoning about Java programs~\cite{DBLP:conf/javacard/Beckert00,beckert_dynamic_2006,KeYBook} (including Objects, Exceptions, etc.).
-A prototypical program for \ac{JavaDL} is the method body in \Cref{lst:background:alpha_ctl} that serves as a controller for a car approaching a stop sign at distance \texttt{p} with velocity \texttt{v}.
-The method computes a new acceleration via the \emph{stateful} object field \texttt{this.acc} and brakes in case the condition in line 4 is satisfied.
-Note, that due to \texttt{this.acc} the method is not idempotent.
-The computation is also dependent on static variables \texttt{amax}, \texttt{amin} and \texttt{T}.
-The objective of the method \texttt{ctrl} is simple: Once the relative distance to the stop sign (given as \texttt{p}) becomes too small it must brake by choosing an appropriate acceleration.
-Using JavaDL and the proof calculus implemented in the interactive theorem prover \KeY~\cite{DBLP:conf/javacard/Beckert00,KeYBook}, we can then derive the result below.
-We do not only prove properties on the result of \texttt{this.acc}, but that also on the preservation of the heap structure and the field values of \texttt{A}, \texttt{B}, and \texttt{T} (mechanized proof in \KeY{}):
+\paragraph{Java.} \looseness=-1 For the Java component \texttt{ctrl} we wish to verify that once the relative distance to the stop sign (given as \texttt{p}) becomes too small it must brake by choosing an appropriate acceleration.
+Using JavaDL and the proof calculus implemented in the interactive theorem prover \KeY~\cite{DBLP:conf/javacard/Beckert00,KeYBook}, we can then derive the result in \Cref{lem:java_ctrl_correctness}.
+We do not only prove properties on theL2{ stateful} result of \texttt{this.acc}, but also on the preservation of the heap structureL2{, the correctness of (possibly overflowing) integer arithmetic,} and the field values of \texttt{A}, \texttt{B}, and \texttt{T} (mechanized proof in \KeY{})\chg{L2}{.
+Note that these aspects of control software would be hard to model in \dL{} which allows only real-valued variables. }{:}

-\begin{lemma}[Correctness of \texttt{ctrl}] The following \texttt{JavaDL} formula is valid\footnote{For the actual proof we require further assumptions which we summarize as $\texttt{heap\_assumptions}$.
-This concerns the correct initialization of the heap, the correct instantiation of Java objects, etc. While this work denotes object fields as variables (e.g. \texttt{A}), these values are technically obtained via a rigid function which we omit for clarity~\cite{KeYBook}.}:
+\begin{lemma}[Correctness of \texttt{ctrl}] The following \texttt{JavaDL} formula is valid:\footnote{For the actual proof we require further assumptions which we summarize as $\texttt{heap\_assumptions}$.
+This concerns the correct initialization of the heap, the correct instantiation of Java objects, etc. While this paper denotes object fields as variables (e.g. \texttt{A}), these values are technically obtained via a rigid function which we omit for clarity~\cite{KeYBook}.}

 with \texttt{brake\_cond} abbreviating $ 10^4(\texttt{v}+1)^2 + (\texttt{A}-\texttt{B})\texttt{T}(\texttt{A}\texttt{T} + 200(\texttt{v}+1)) > -2 \cdot 10^4\texttt{B}(\texttt{p}-1)$. \end{lemma}